Course I—Technology Assessment

 Now available as a stand-alone module!

-This module provides the foundation of the technology commercialization process.
-The module links the activities of research and development, technology transfer, market research, technology entrepreneurship and situation analysis in order to determine a "go/no go" decision about the new technology.
-The module covers assessing the commercial potential of a new technology, how it is differentiated from the competition, how to determine its best potential markets and market segments, and how to determine the overall future value of the technology.
+This course provides the foundation of the technology commercialization process.
+The course links the activities of research and development, technology transfer, market research, technology entrepreneurship and situation analysis in order to determine a "go/no go" decision about the new technology.
+The course covers assessing the commercial potential of a new technology, how it is differentiated from the competition, how to determine its best potential markets and market segments, and how to determine the overall future value of the technology.

 - How to assess the commercial viability of a new technology or idea